muhk01/game_event_streaming_analysis/README.md

 This project purpose is to analyze event occure in gaming instances, suppose in a gaming match between two teams, we could simulate match event, and analyzing them, using **Google PubSub** to simulate realtime event, and **Google Dataflow** to deploy **Apache Beam** pipeline job to analyzing the data.

-# Exercise of Fundamental Streaming Data Pipeline
+# Fundamental Streaming Data Pipeline

 ## Fixed Window
 ![alt text](https://raw.githubusercontent.com/muhk01/game_event_streaming_analysis/main/exercise/img/fixed_window.PNG)